Traffic Safety Culture

 NCHRP Project 20 68A, Scan 14-03: Successful Approaches for the Development of an Organization-Wide Safety Culture in Transportation Agencies

-This document describes a scan tour of agencies demonstrating organizational safety culture.
+This report describes a scan tour of agencies that demonstrate organizational safety culture.

 Communication: A Catalyst for Growing a Positive Culture

-This video describes communication as an essential component of developing TSC.
+This video describes communication as an essential component of developing safety culture.

 Utah Department of Public Safety: Together For Life – Increasing Seat Belt Use in Rural Utah

-In studying traffic safety culture, Utah HSO recognized the need for a different approach in rural counties.
+In studying rural community culture, Utah HSO recognized the need for a different approach to seat belt use.
 The Together for Life Project was designed to build on existing strengths and resources in Utah’s rural communities.

 Missouri Department of Transportation: Buckle Up Phone Down Challenge – Organizational Traffic Safety Culture

-This document explains how this campaign got more than 500 businesses and 12,500 individuals in Missouri have pledged to do their part in changing the state’s highway safety culture through the Buckle Up Phone Down (BUPD) challenge.
+Missouri’s campaign got more than 500 businesses and 12,500 individuals to pledge to do their part in changing the state’s highway safety culture through the Buckle Up Phone Down (BUPD) challenge.

 Minnesota Toward Zero Deaths: Cracking the Code for Developing Traffic Safety Culture

 Park Rapids, a rural community (pop.
-3,000) in north central Minnesota, conducted a 3-year traffic safety culture (TSC) pilot project (2017-2019) as the latest effort to change people’s behavior in a sustained way.
+3,000) in north central Minnesota, conducted a 3-year pilot safety culture program to change road user behavior in a sustained way.

-How are Vision Zero, Safe System, and Traffic Safety Culture Related?
+How are Vision Zero, Safe Systems, and Traffic Safety Culture Related?

-This webpage provides a helpful explanation of the relationship between safe systems, zero-fatalities-focused programs, and TSC.
+This webpage provides a helpful explanation of the relationship between safe systems, zero fatalities focused programs, and Traffic Safety Culture.

 Moving Beyond Bystander Engagement: Growing Safety Citizenship to Improve Health and Safety